-I’m the executor for an open estate — Is there an estate executor form I should file?
+I’m the executor of an estate for a family member who recently passed — Is there an executor of estate form I should file?

 As executor of an estate, the form you’ll file for the deceased person is Form 1040 as a final return.
 If you are legally deemed the executor or fiduciary of an estate, you may also file a Form 1041 for the deceased individual’s estate.

 How Many Years Do I Need to Worry About Filing Forms as Executor of an Estate?

 Executors of estates only file the final Form 1040 for the year when the person died.
 This statement is true unless the taxpayer did not file prior returns.
 If the taxpayer failed to file, the personal representative may need to file more than that one final return.

 You or a joint fiduciary file Form 1041 for the estate every year if the estate has gross income of $600 or more or if one or more of the beneficiaries of the estate are nonresident aliens, you must file Form 1041.
 This is true even if the gross income of the estate is less than $600.